Spiritual and pastoral care (chaplaincy)

 Royal Devon and Exeter (Wonford) Chaplaincy service

-Everyone is welcome at the Chaplaincy Centre.
+Everyone is welcome to visit the Chaplaincy Centre.
 It is based on level 2 at Royal Devon and Exeter Hospital (Wonford) near the TLC Restaurant.
 It is open 24 hours a day, seven days a week.
-Patients, visitors and staff are welcome to use it as a place for quiet reflection or prayer - it is a space for all faiths and none.
+It is a space for people of all faiths and none.
+Patients, visitors, and staff are welcome to use it as a place for quiet reflection or for prayer, or to simply sit.

 Contact us

-If you would like a Healthcare Chaplain to visit you, please inform your nurse or contact us directly.
+If you would like a Healthcare Chaplain to visit you, please inform a member of the ward staff or contact us directly.

 Our community hospitals in Mid Devon, East Devon and Exeter are also supported by a dedicated Chaplaincy Team, as well as good networks with local belief groups.